 Lubricate and Inspect Moving Parts

 When the weather gets cold, moving garage door parts can get stuck and stall.
-Metal parts also contract in the cold, which can lead to door malfunctions and loud or unpleasant noises.
+Metal parts also contract in the cold, leading to door malfunctions and loud or unpleasant noises.

 Make sure to grease and inspect the following parts before the snow hits:

-Inspect the same parts after the storm to make sure everything is still in good condition.
+Inspect the same parts after the storm to ensure everything is still in good condition.
 Keep your eyes peeled for any loose hardware, including brackets, nuts, bolts and screws — loose pieces can cause additional strain on your door and opener, causing further damage.

 Remove Snow Melt

 When snow gets in your garage and melts on your floor, you can run into issues caused by standing water.
-There are several ways you can combat snow melt:
+You can combat snow melt in several ways.

-- Garage mats: You can prevent puddles from forming in your garage using absorbent mats.
-They come in a variety of sizes and materials and can serve as temporary replacements for floor drains when needed.
+• Garage mats: Prevent puddles from forming in your garage using absorbent mats.
+They come in various sizes and materials and temporarily replace floor drains when needed.

-- Sump pump: If water suddenly builds up in your garage, you can get rid of it away using a sump pump connected to flexible plastic hoses.
+• Sump pump: If water suddenly builds up in your garage, get rid of it using a sump pump connected to flexible plastic hoses.

-- Auxiliary heat sources: Accelerate melting and evaporation using space heaters and other any other safe heat sources you may have.
+• Auxiliary heat sources: Accelerate melting and evaporation using space heaters and any other safe heat sources you may have.
 When combined with mats, a heater can quickly remove small quantities of water from your garage floor.

 Shovel During the Snow

-If you can, go out and shovel away the snow from in front of your garage door once every hour or so to prevent it from building up.
-When snow rests against your garage door, it adds weight and pressure to the door, which can lead to damage.
-It can also affect your paint job and dent your door, requiring costly repairs to fix.
+If you can, go out and shovel away the snow from your garage door once every hour or so to prevent buildup.
+When snow rests against your garage door, it adds weight and pressure, which can lead to damage.
+It can also affect your paint job and dent your door, requiring costly repairs.

 Get as close to the ground as you can while shoveling — the sun’s warmth will prevent later snow from freezing in that area and save your garage door from potential damage.